shafiswapnil/task-reporting-app/README.md

 ## 📄 License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Important Notes